 Any city or town which accepts the provisions of this section and provides career incentive salary increases for police officers shall be reimbursed by the commonwealth for one half the cost of such payments upon certification by the board of higher education.
 The board of higher education shall certify the amount of such reimbursement to be paid to such city or town from information filed on or before September first of each year with said board, on a form furnished by it, the chief of police, or one of similar rank, of the city or town police department.
-The board of higher educated to the members of the department of state police appointed under section ten of chapter twenty-two C from information filed with said board on or before September first of each year to be furnished by the colonel of state police.
+The board of higher education shall also certify the amount of the career incentive salary increases to be allocated to the members of the department of state police appointed under section ten of chapter twenty-two C from information filed with said board on or before September first of each year by the colonel of state police.
 Said information shall be filed on a form to be furnished by the board of higher education.